-Then the Browns were ripped away from us by Art Modell only to return three years later as a husk of their former selves.
+Then the Browns were ripped away from us by a greedy owner who shall remain unnamed only to return three years later as a husk of their former selves.
 What’s worse is that the Baltimore Ravens (aka the once great Browns) have won the Super Bowl twice.
 We Browns fans are still waiting for a trip to the Super Bowl.

 I’ve tried to break my love affair with the Browns for many years.
-However, just like the detective in any film noir movie who runs across a femme fatale, we believe that if we give them just one more chance, they’ll make good.
+Like the detective in any film noir movie who runs across a femme fatale, we Browns fans believe that if we give our team just one more chance, they’ll make good.
 They never do and we never learn.

 Maybe this year.

-When the Gulf War happened, half my unit went to the desert while the other half stayed in country to fulfill the mission we had with NATO.
-Those who were selected to go were picked by the last digits of our social security number.
+When the Gulf War happened, half my unit went to the desert while the other half stayed in country to fulfill our joint mission with NATO.
+Those who were selected to go were picked by the last digit of our social security number.
 Yup.
 That’s exactly how it happened.
+One through five step to left; six through zero step to the right.
 That’s also how you know you’ve made it as a soldier.
-You’re reduced to a number between 0-9.
+You’re reduced to a single digit between 0-9.

-I stayed in Germany, performed my normal assignment and, to supplement base security, pulled extra guard-duty shifts with an empty M16.
-I was handed a portable radio and told to call the guard shack if I ran into trouble.
+I stayed in Germany, performed my normal assignment and, to supplement base security, pulled extra-duty guard shifts with an empty M16.
+I was handed a portable radio and instructed to call the guard shack if I ran into trouble.
 A duty sergeant would bring out the rounds since we weren’t to be trusted with them.
 Train your boy to do his best, send him to another country to protect your interests, then hand him an empty weapon.
 Not exactly a moment to inspire re-enlistment.

-After four years in college (fast forwarding for time and internet space - it’s filling up, haven’t you heard?), I spent five years as a member of the Spokane Police Department.
+After four years in college (I’m fast forwarding for time and internet space - it’s filling up, haven’t you heard?), I spent five years as a member of the Spokane Police Department.
 Three years was in a patrol car.
 Two years was in a liaison role known as Special Police Problems – the silliest name ever created for a government position.
-Although that could compete with the Office of Professional Standards (OoPS) which was what Internal Affairs was known as for a time.
-Really.
-No joke.
+Although it competed with the Office of Professional Standards (OoPS) which was what Internal Affairs was known as at the time.

-Being a police officer was a great job that quickly soured after I got involved with department politics aka the union.
-It is a long story which will require beer and vow of secrecy so it won’t happen on here.
+Being a police officer was a great job that quickly soured after I got involved with department politics (aka the union).
+It’s a long story which requires beer and vow of secrecy so it won’t happen here.

 While on the department I had the opportunity to meet some great people, help a lot of folks, see some horrible things, participate in some heroic moments, and realize that it just wasn’t I wanted to do for the rest of my life.

-It was about ten years later when I came back to Kenpo, hellbent to get my black belt.
+It was about ten years later when I came back to the art, hellbent to get my black belt.
 It felt like I had left something behind by quitting as a kid.
-It bothered me and I didn’t want that feeling of quitting to haunt me.
-I made it to my blue belt before quitting again when I entered the police academy.
+I didn’t want that feeling of dropping out to haunt me.
+I made it to my blue belt before stopping yet again when I entered the police academy.
 I showed up one day with a black eye (Kenpo is a contact sport) and was told by the training staff that if I got hurt while doing something non-academy related, I’d be out of the department.
-I told my karate instructor I had to take a hiatus, but I would be back.
+I reluctantly told my karate instructor I had to take a hiatus, but I would be back.

-It was another twelve years before I returned, once again determined to see it through.
+Twelve years passed before I returned, once again determined to see it through.
 This time, though, I invested with several black belts who wanted to start a school.
 I figured if I had a financial interest in the joint then I couldn’t quit.
 I was right.
 I finally earned my black belt – after thirty years!

-However, about a year later, I looked around and my original partners had quit to go about their lives.
-I realized at that time I was too burned out to run a karate school by myself while also working full-time, investing in real estate on the side, and writing crime fiction (oh, yeah, don’t forget the family stuff!).
+However, about a year after reaching my goal, I looked around and my original partners had quit to go about their lives.
+I realized at that time I was too burned out to run a karate school by myself while also working full-time, investing in real estate on the side, and writing crime fiction (oh, yeah, don’t forget the family stuff).